dmtrmrv/counter/README.md

 #Counter WordPress Theme

-Counter is a minimal WordPress theme for coffee shops, bakeries, barbershops, and other one-of-a-kind businesses.
+Counter is a minimal theme for coffee shops, restaurants, cafes, barbershops, and other kinds of small businesses.

 ## Bundled Resources